OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-10.md

 ## 1 Corinthians 10:15

-I speak as to sensible people; judge for yourselves what I say.
+I address you as wise individuals; consider what I say.

 ## 1 Corinthians 10:16